ShozenD/CHARLS-lives-in-the-city/README.md

 Using receiver operator characteristic curve determination of maximum specificity and sensitivity, we dichotomized communities into urban and rural categories using a cutoff point of 14.7.
 The kappa statistic for agreement beyond chance against the "Gold Standard" was 0.66 which can be interpreted as very good, indicating that our scale has good criterion validity.

 ### Construct Validity
 The construct validity a scale is the extent to which it accomplishes the purpose claimed for it.

+### Use Cases
-We demonstrate the validity of our scale, as well as provide a example of how it may be utilized, by examining the effect of baseline urbanicity and urbanicity change on the likelihood of becoming over weight (BMI >= 25).
+ We provide a example of how it may be utilized, by examining the effect of baseline urbanicity and urbanicity change on the likelihood of becoming over weight (BMI >= 25).

 <p align="center">
   <img src="figures/const_valid.png" alt="Comm. & Indiv." width="450"></img>